beginner-corp/learn.begin.com/src/md/index.md

 ### Course highlights

-- Understand the benefits and drawbacks of serverless architectures
+- Understand the benefits and drawbacks of serverless architectures with Node and Deno
 - Build a Single Page App and upgrade it into a Serverless Side Rendered app with JSX and Preact
 - Learn how to compose AWS Lambda, API Gateway, DynamoDB into REST, GraphQL and web socket APIs